 Your doctor could also treat your tic disorder with antidepressants.
 These drugs help treat symptoms of anxiety, sadness, or obsessive-compulsive disorder, and may help with the complications of transient tic disorder.

 Living with transient tic disorder can be frustrating at times.
 However, the condition is manageable with proper treatment.
 Try to keep your stress at reasonable levels to help reduce your symptoms.
 Therapy and medication can help relieve symptoms in some cases.

-Typically, tics disappear after a few months.
-However, parents should keep a watchful eye on changing symptoms.
+Parents should keep a watchful eye on changing symptoms regardless.
 In some cases, transient tic disorder can develop into a more serious condition, such as Tourette syndrome.